Israel News

 Yom HaShoah, Israel’s Holocaust Remembrance Day

-Israel’s official date to commemorate the Holocaust, known as Yom Hazikaron laShoah ve-laG’vurah (“Holocaust and Heroism Remembrance Day”) or Yom HaShoah for short (literally “Holocaust Day”), is on the Hebrew date of 27th of Nisan – this year on April 18, 2023.
+Israel’s official date to commemorate the Holocaust, known as Yom Hazikaron laShoah ve-laG’vurah (“Holocaust and Heroism Remembrance Day”) or Yom HaShoah for short (literally “Holocaust Day”), is on the Hebrew date of 27th of Nisan – this year on May 6, 2024, with certain commemorations starting at nightfall the day before.

-The day is an official Israeli holiday under Israeli law, and has been adopted by many Jews throughout the diaspora as the day of the Jewish community’s commemoration of the Jewish victims of the Holocaust.
+Yom HaShoah is an official Israeli holiday under Israeli law, and has also been adopted by many Jews throughout the diaspora as the day of the Jewish community’s commemoration of the Jewish victims of the Holocaust.

 Yom HaShoah observance